Akubra: History

+In 2015 Akubra renewed its contract with the Australian Defence Force, becoming the sole manufacturer of slouch hats.
+In the same year Akubra produced its 2 millionth slouch hat.

+Akubra was acquired by private investment company Tattarang in November 2023.
+Former managing director Stephen Keir cited the COVID-19 pandemic as one of the main drivers of the sale.

 Styles

 Over 100 different styles, various colours and brim widths are produced in the Akubra hat range.
 The hats are popularly thought of as being worn by older people in rural Australia however in the 1920s Akubra was known more for making "fashion hats" such as Fedoras.
 The company sells hats in rural and urban areas.
 In 2014 it was reported that about 140,000 to 180,000 Akubras are sold every year, including "bucket loads" in Melbourne around Melbourne Cup time.